iPanja/gameboy-rust/README.md

 You can modify the default keybinds freely in the emulator crate's gui via `File > Settings`.

+_Non-modifiable_ keybind: Tab => toggle's the visibility of the menu bar.

 #### Default keybinds

 | Keyboard Input | Corresponding Joypad Input |